jillian-moore/jillian-moore/README.md

 My academic background combines data science, programming, and applied data journalism.
 Highlights include:
 - **Knight Lab: Studio (Medill School of Journalism)**: currently collaborating with four peers on a faculty-supervised project, developing a *Local Coverage Tracker* tool that scrapes and analyzes local news to detect bias and underrepresentation
 - **Scientific Programming in Python**: implemented linear algebra and complex math algorithms in Python, data cleaning for large research datasets
-- **Data Science sequence in R (3 courses):** statistical modeling, natural language processing, feature engineering, and predictive analytics
+- **Data Science sequence in R (3 courses):** statistical modeling, natural language processing, feature engineering, predictive analytics
+- **Advanced Econometrics**: conducted regression analyses, applied econometric methods such as Difference-in-Differences, replicated economic research papers (primarily using Stata)
+- **Introduction to Data Journalism**: extracted and cleaned datasets from web pages and PDFs, data transformation and cleaning, developed interactive and static data visualizations
 - **Introduction to Programming for Data Science**: applied Python and R to data cleaning, exploratory analysis, and basic machine learning workflows
 - **Introduction to Computer Programming**: learned core programming principles (algorithms, control flow, debugging, problem decomposition, etc.) as a foundation for advanced coding projects

 ## 🛠️ Skills and Tools
 - **Languages:** Python, R, Stata